KarimBastami/CSS_Grid_Website/README.md

-# CSS_Grid_Website
+# Sports-News-Sites
-Website I made that uses CSS Grid for page layout and responsiveness to different screen sizes
+Sports news website that uses CSS Grid for page layout and responsiveness to different screen sizes

 # Disclaimer